thejimmyg/gateway-lite/README.md

 # Gateway Lite

+An HTTP/HTTPS frontend express server for proxying to plain HTTP backends.
+Supports multiple domains, redirect, proxy paths, basic auth and automatic Lets Encrypt certificates.

-Front-end HTTP and HTTPS proxy that can Nginx in your deployment.
+Designed to to be able to replace Nginx in your deployment.
 Express is much easier to work with in many circumstances than Nginx so it might well be easier to get the configuration you need using this project as a starting point.

 **CAUTION: Under active development, not ready for production use by people outside the development team yet.**